object-oriented-python/object-oriented-programming/doc/source/2_style.rst

 In reality, a computer program is frequently read.
 Indeed, code is typically read many more times than it is written or changed.
-Most obviously, programmers read code in order to extend its functionality, and in order to work out what is wrong with the code when it fails to produce the correct results.
+Most obviously, programmers read code in order to understand its functionality, and in order to work out what is wrong with the code when it fails to produce the correct results.
 Reading code is very much like reading mathematics, because a computer program is nothing but a realisation